tiy-gvl-python/titanic/README.md

 Create a submission that gives you a public score greater than or equal to 0.78.

 Use the included IPython Notebook as a starting point to get to ~78%

+## Hard Mode

+In addition to normal mode requirements figure out how to predict > .90